 Ranking every player to wear No.9 for Barcelona since 1995

-Memphis Depay is the latest player to wear Barcelona‘s iconic No.9 shirt – but how have the previous incumbents of the shirt fared?
+Robert Lewandowski is the latest incumbent of Barcelona’s iconic No.9 shirt.
+But how have the other wearers of the famous shirt fared since the mid-90s?

-Here’s how we’ve ranked them, from worst to best.
+Here’s how we’ve ranked the 11 to have preceded Lewandowski, from worst to best.